stale-reactjs-org-translations/uz.reactjs.org/content/docs/hooks-state.md

   const [count, setCount] = useState(0);
 ```

-**What does calling `useState` do?** It declares a "state variable".
+**`useState`ni chaqirish nima qiladi?** It declares a "state variable".
 Our variable is called `count` but we could call it anything else, like `banana`.
 This is a way to "preserve" some values between the function calls — `useState` is a new way to use the exact same capabilities that `this.state` provides in a class.
 Normally, variables "disappear" when the function exits but state variables are preserved by React.

 **What do we pass to `useState` as an argument?** The only argument to the `useState()` Hook is the initial state.
 Unlike with classes, the state doesn't have to be an object.
 We can keep a number or a string if that's all we need.
 In our example, we just want a number for how many times the user clicked, so pass `0` as initial state for our variable.
 (If we wanted to store two different values in state, we would call `useState()` twice.)